nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     + Throws an exception if `searchList` is empty.
     + Calls `Ui#printDineInfoResult()` method to print the data in `searchList` if it is not empty.

-The following sequence diagram illustrates the steps taken by the program when the user calls the `/dineinfo` command.
+The following sequence diagram illustrates the steps taken by the program when the user calls the `/dineinfo` command. <br>
 ![bus data](DG_Diagrams/DineInfoSequence.png)
 <!-- @@author -->